Composer-Team/Beethoven-Software/README.md

 - AR - Read address port
 - R - Read response port

-Composer counts the number of responses for each one of these ports for debugging purposes (presumably).
-Composer also collects the number of cycles spent waiting for read responses(21) and for write responses(22)
+Beethoven counts the number of responses for each one of these ports for debugging purposes (presumably).
+Beethoven also collects the number of cycles spent waiting for read responses(21) and for write responses(22)

 ### `addr_cmd(...)`

-The composer simplifies the memory interface by exposing a simpler memory interface than DDR to the programmer.
+The beethoven simplifies the memory interface by exposing a simpler memory interface than DDR to the programmer.
-Currently, the only memory interface supported naturally in the Composer interface is contiguous accesses.
+Currently, the only memory interface supported naturally in the Beethoven interface is contiguous accesses.
-Code exists to support sparse (random) reads/writes but it is not properly integrated into the Composer interface yet.
+Code exists to support sparse (random) reads/writes but it is not properly integrated into the Beethoven interface yet.

 To use the contiguous read interface, the cpu provides a starting address for each channel, and then the hardware module